yonatansverdlov/E-GenNet/README.md

 ## Acknowledgements

-We would like to thank Idan Tankel for his great help and discussion during the project.
+We thank Idan Tankel for his great help and discussion during the project.

 ## Contact